helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 protein, while the other end – the ‘starting’ end – is called the *N*-terminus).

-## Section 11.8: Nucleophilic substitution at activated amides and carbamides
+##  11.8: Nucleophilic substitution at activated amides and carbamides

 In discussing the nucleophilic acyl substitution reactions of acyl phosphates, thioesters, esters, and amides, we have seen many slight